Makeup Competition Rules & Regulations

-- Models must arrive with a clean face and no Makeup.
+- Models must arrive with a clean face and no Makeup or false lashes.
 If models arrive with Makeup on, they will be required to remove the makeup prior to the start of the competition.

-- Competitors and models may not leave the competition area after the competition has started, and may only be excused by the competition chairman.
-Anyone found leaving without permission will be disqualified.
+- Competitors and models may not leave the competition area after the competition has started, but may be excused by one of the competition judges, if needed.

-- It is the responsibility of each competitor to secure and furnish his or her female or male model, tools, and any necessary supplies, at his or her expense.
+- It is the responsibility of each competitor to secure and furnish his or her own tools, and any necessary supplies, at his or her own expense.